cyhyraethz/d2-sp-mods/README.md

 ## Installation

-1. Backup your Diablo II installation and your Save folder before making any changes
+1. Backup your Diablo II installation and your Save folder before making any changes.

-2. Download the most recent release from the [releases page](https://github.com/cyhyraethz/d2-sp-mods/releases) and extract the files
+2. Download the most recent release from the [releases page](https://github.com/cyhyraethz/d2-sp-mods/releases) and extract the files.

-3. If you're not already using patch 1.13c, copy all the files from the 1.13c folder into your Diablo II installation folder (e.g. C:\Program Files (x86)\Diablo II), replacing existing files
+3. If you're not already using patch 1.13c, copy all the files from the 1.13c folder into your Diablo II installation folder, which should be located in `C:\Program Files (x86)\Diablo II`, replacing existing files.

+4. If you're downgrading from patch 1.14, copy your existing save folder, which should be located in `C:\Users\username\Saved Games\Diablo II`, into your Diablo II installation folder and rename it Save.

-4. Copy all the files from the extracted Diablo II folder into your Diablo II installation folder, merging directories and replacing files as needed
+5. Copy all the files from the extracted Diablo II folder into your Diablo II installation folder, merging directories and replacing files as needed.

-5. Start the game with PlugY.exe, which is the executable you will now be using for launching the game
+6. Start the game with PlugY.exe as administrator, which is the executable you will now be using for launching the game.
+I recommend setting it to always run as administrator by right clicking PlugY.exe, selecting `Properties`, going to the `Compatibility` tab, and checking the `Run this program as an administrator` box.

 ## Notes